jidongbsu/cs452-file-system/README.md

 drwxrwxr-x 5 cs452 cs452 4096 Apr 17 16:01 ..
 ```

-As you can see, you can't create a file, nor create a directory - the *mkdir* command does not fail, but ls command does not show the created directory.
+As you can see, you can't create a file, or create a directory - the *mkdir* command does not fail, but the *ls* command does not show the created directory.
 After the implementation, you should be able to create files and directories, and show them via the *ls* command.

 ### After Implemention